 We hear you’ve worked with the Eden Project & the BBC - how did this happen, what did you do with them?

 In April 2016 I filmed with Dr. Michael Morley.
-We were in praise of the Brassica oleracae; an antecedent of many vegetables.
-I worked with Paul Hollywood on Pies & Puds Tv programme, finding ingredients for his baking.
+We were in praise of the Brassica oleracae.
+I worked with Paul Hollywood on Pies & Puds Tv programme, finding ingredients for baking.
 We discussed seaweed and sea buckthorn.
 I was commissioned by The Eden Project to lead an Edible Seashore foray and show how to cook seaweed and make it taste delicious.

 What’s you’re favourite meal using foraged ingredients?

-I am a total omnivore.
-I relish what grows around me.
+I relish what grows around me at the time.
 100% pure & natural ingredients from the local landscape.
 I forage where ever I am; the leaves of the Baobab tree in Africa, orange blossoms and carob in Spain.
+Nature's bounty never ceases to provide.
 Freshly picked, 'living' food will taste beautiful and nourish us to the maximum.
 I am sad that people often walk past it.

 Is there something that most people living in England would be able to find nearby to forage?
-Yes.
+Yes definitely.

 Anything else you’d like to add?